Dr4nk0/FTX_Elon-musk_Dogecoin_bot/README.md

-# FTX Dogecoin bot powered buy Elon Musk on Twitter
+# FTX Dogecoin bot powered by Elon Musk on Twitter

-FTX-ELON-TWITTER-DOGE-BOT is a python script which monitor Elon Musk twitter feed for "Dogecoin" mention buy some coin before automatically selling it.
+FTX-ELON-TWITTER-DOGE-BOT is a python script which monitor Elon Musk twitter feed for "Dogecoin" keywords.

 *Be aware that this script is for educational purposes only, by an idea of antoinebaron-io*

 The script will open a stream connection to twitter API and monitor Elon Musk twitter account.
-If a mention of dogecoin is found in his last tweet, the script will immediately request a convert order from your USD balance and automatically convert it back to USD after 20 minutes.
+If a mention of dogecoin is found in his last tweet, the script will immediately request a convert order from your USD balance and automatically convert it back to USD after 15 minutes.

 The script will also writed down in a Gsheet document every action so you know how much USD you made at the end of the convert process.